 Cutting Season.
 Cllr Murray had asked that the period of cutting be extended to include November as there was often late Autumn growth that would otherwise continue unchecked into the winter months.
 Agreed.

-No-mow areas: Cllr Green questioned whether there is a need to mow in many of the areas listed in the tender document.
+No-mow areas: Cllr Green questioned whether there is a need to mow in all the areas listed in the tender document.
 Cllr Kidd noted that areas such as the Play Area, the Green, the War Memorials all required a close cut to be used for the intended purpose.
 There was an opportunity to leave areas of Cawsand Triangle with longer grass- cutting paths to the main access areas such as the bus shelter.

 Winter Cut to footpaths.
 All agreed that this should be a separate contract.
 Cllr Lingard questioned why we were doing this as the responsibility for footpaths had been handed back to Cornwall Council.
 Cllr Kidd advised that when this was done, the Parish requested - and had been granted - the right to carry out selected winter cuts of selected paths in the area in order to ensure they remained open throughout the year.